False1dol/Principles-of-Computers/sparcquestions.md

     Ans.

->    1. OR src with Go and store the result in dst.
+>    1. OR src with G0 and store the result in dst.
 >    2. SUBCC src2 from src1 and store the result in G0.
 >    3. ORCC src1 with G0 and store the result in G0.
 >    4. XNOR dst with G0.